What is it?

 Consumer API is how you can access user data using the same API that powers Banno’s own Banno Online and Banno Mobile experiences.

-Consumer API is how you can embed financial capabilities into app experiences outside of Banno (or use when building custom Banno dashboard cards with the
+is how you can embed financial capabilities into app experiences outside of Banno (or use when building custom Banno dashboard cards with the

 What is its purpose?